1924 : TOURS & VISITS

 The next day, 5th August they decided to go to Nilgiri Hills instead, some 330 miles away (532 kms).
 This is located on the western side of southern India, south of Mysore (Mysuru).
 They departed on the 5th Aug. at 6:30pm for Ooty, travelling 3rd class.
 Baba slept that night on part of a bench.

-Some time in the early morning, they thought they were heading towards Metropalayam Junction (Mettupalaiyam), but they found out they were heading in another direction, because while they slept, their carriage was attached to another train.
+Some time in the early morning, they thought they were heading towards Metropalayam Junction (Mettupalaiyam), but they found they were heading in another direction, because while they slept, their carriage was attached to another train.
 They eventually arrived at this junction on the 6th.
 Baba referred to this place as "Petroleum".

 RD p355